ETF flow meets the ledger

 AUM is what each issuer publishes.
 We do not cross-validate it against on-chain spot price times XRP held; different sources, different timestamps.
 The issuer's number is the official number for our purposes.
 Per-scraper freshness is exposed on /healthz so consumers can tell when a dashboard parser breaks.

-GET /stats/correlation for the headline cross-tier series, and
+GET /stats/correlation for the headline cross-tier series,

-GET /stats/launch-impact for the per-launch window analysis.
+GET /stats/launch-impact for the per-launch window analysis, and

 The paid per-ETF deep dive lives at POST /scan on

-flows.xrpl-utilities.io for $0.10 USD per call via x402 v2 (XRP or RLUSD).
+flows.xrpl-utilities.io for $0.10 USD per call via x402 v2 (XRP/RLUSD on XRPL or USDC on Base).

 Each /scan response carries the latest scrape, full daily history, the chain-flow context from XR-Pulse,